-Transitions to the Up-Tempo Second Section, Called Tombohoneng (“Remedy for Yearning”)by Jesse Kohn
+Transitions to the Up-Tempo Second Section, Called Tombohoneng (“Remedy for Yearning”)

 When a character speaks in a work of fiction, it’s generally the last thing that character said to the author before dying.
 “Don’t eat too much,” for example.

 Which, like most things said, wasn’t really necessary.
 He probably wouldn’t have anyway.
 Or if anything, just a little.
 Enough to tide him over.
 He’d been tiding himself over for what felt like forever.
 In the end it was easier in a way to just stop—stop looking, nibbling, stop wanting, and fall—the motion of this verb cannot be stressed enough—asleep.

 Girls scatter off benches and resettle on benches like birds on branches, chirp, “No eating no eating no eating no—”

 Teacher tosses breadcrumbs.
 Girls gather, stoop, lift breadcrumbs to their lips.
 Chewth.